Realityloop/jsonapi_views/README.md

 This endpoint should respect any exposed filter parameters configured for a display.

+When the `jsonapi_hypermedia` module is also installed, the /jsonapi route will show the view links.

 ## Why would you ever want to do that?